Incidentally, there are 26 templates and 14o pieces in this block…just so that you can boast about it!

 I hope you will enjoy making this block which comes up so magically!
-These instructions can be downloaded from here in a printable pdf file.
 Do share a picture of your completed block on my facebook page, the like button is on the side bar to the right!

 Happy quilting, till I post the rainbow version of this block some time next week.